Neural Termination Analysis: Conclusion

 \section{Conclusion}

-We introduced the first termination analysis method that takes advantage of neural networks.
-Our approach guesses a ranking function candidate from sampled execution traces, then checks it using SMT solving.
-Compared to approaches based on formal reasoning, our approach is simple to implement: together with infrastructure for running programs and checking ranking, we implemented our prototype using a simple neural architecture with one hidden layer and a straight-forward training script.
-This solved 75\% of the programs in a standard set of benchmarks for termination analysis.
+We introduced a termination analysis method that takes advantage of neural networks by learning a ranking function candidate from sampled execution traces.
+This neural ranking function is subsequently verified using formal methods.
+We provide a prototype implementation of this method called \ourTool{}.
+When using tiny neural networks with one hidden layer and a straight-forward training script we solved 76.6\% of the problems in a standard set of benchmarks for termination analysis performing comparably to state-of-the-art tools.
+Furthermore, we identify problems with disjunctive or non-linear loop guards where competing tools are unable to prove termination.
+We show, experimentally, that \ourTool{} is able to solve these types of problems by creating a separate set of benchmarks that feature such loop guards.
+On this set, \ourTool{} can solve 94.3\% of the problems, outperforming competing tools.

-Our result lends itself to future research in machine learning and formal verification.
-Learning proofs from examples applies not only to imperative programs, but also to functional programming and logic.
-Moreover, separating proof learning from formal verification may also apply to further verification questions and such as non-termination~\cite{GuptaHMRX08}, which requires different techniques.
+Our result suggests future research both in machine learning and formal verification.
+Learning proof certificates from examples applies not only to imperative programs, but also to functional programming and logic.
+Moreover, separating proof learning from formal proof checking may also apply to further verification tasks such as non-termination~\cite{GuptaHMRX08}, which is difficult for conventional formal approaches.